aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 terraform init
 ```
 - Fill-in the values for the variables in `dev.tfvars`
+  - The password for OpenSearch must be a minimum of eight characters with at least one uppercase, one lowercase, one digit, and one special character
 - Verify the resources created by this execution:
 ```
 export AWS_REGION=<ENTER YOUR REGION>   # Select your own region